 Wearing Flip Flops May Negatively Affect The Feet

-Flip-flops are not always the best choice of footwear.
+Flip-flops can cause a lot of problems for your feet.
 If you have any concerns about your feet or ankles, contact one of our podiatrists from Westfield Foot & Ankle Specialists.
 Our doctors will assist you with all of your foot and ankle needs.

 Flip-Flops and Feet

-If you have any questions please feel free to contact our offices located in Westfield and Newark, NJ.
-We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.Read more about Flip Flops and Feet
+If you have any questions, please feel free to contact our offices located in Westfield and Newark, NJ .
+We offer the newest diagnostic and treatment technologies for all your foot care needs.Read more about Flipping Out About Flip Flops